Did you know ... Search Documentation:

 • Spelling mistakes in variables

-It indicates that there is one or more variable in the clause that appears only once.
+• Forget to use/bind a variable It indicates that there is one or more variable in the clause that appears only once.
 This is never necessary as the first appearance of a variable always succeeds with a successful binding.
 If this binding is not used anywhere, nothing happens.
-You may compare it to gcc's warning statement has no effect''.
+You may compare it to gcc's warning "statement has no effect".

 But, what else do I place there?
-Prolog has the anonymous variable named _ for this purpose.
+Prolog has the anonymous variable named _ this purpose.
 This variable has `no name', unifies to anything without any effect.
 If _ appears multiple times in the same term, they refer to distinct variables.

 But, how do I document what I ignore?
 Prolog systems won't complain on variables that start with an underscore.
 Thus, the variable _Country won't be reported if it is singleton.
 Note however that where two appearances of _ are distinct variables, two appearances of _Country are not: they are the same variable.
+Trying to load a clause holding two times _Country results in this warning:

 But, the program I received has tons.
 What now?
 For this emergency there is the directive style_check/1.
 The code below compiles silently.